Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Introduction

-We propose a novel strategyproof (or impartial) mechanism, where agents can never gain by being insincere.
+We propose a novel strategyproof, (which we shall also call impartial) mechanism\footnote{Strategyproof in the peer selection setting differs from the voting setting.
+In peer selection impartial means one cannot make themselves be selected if they wish to do so.} where agents can never gain by being insincere.
 There are many reasons to prefer a strategyproof mechanism: first, the mechanism does not favor ``sophisticated'' agents who have the expertise to behave strategically.
 Second, agents with partial or no knowledge of other agents' rankings are not at a disadvantage when using a strategyproof mechanism.
 Third, normative properties of a mechanism typically assume sincere behavior on the part of the agents.
 If agents act strategically, we may lose some desirable normative properties.
 Fourth, it is, in general, easier to persuade people to use a strategyproof mechanism than one that can be (easily) manipulated.
 Note that while strategyproofness does not handle all potential biases of agents, it eliminates an obvious ``weakness in human nature.''

 To achieve strategyproofness we could use a lottery (as in the Athenian democracy).
 However, this method does not select based on merit.
 A different option is to use a mechanism based on a voting rule.
 However, following Gibbard and Satterthwaite \cite{Gib73,Sat75}, any ``reasonable'' mechanism based on voting will not be strategyproof unless it is a dictatorship.
 Another option is to employ a mechanism like the Page Rank algorithm that uses Markov chains to compute a ranking of agents \cite{Wals14a}.
 However, such mechanisms are also not strategyproof.